Konhaiii/faster_hopper/README.md

 ![Golden Hopper Minecart Recipe](https://cdn.modrinth.com/data/cached_images/0eef4d88da98ab15ee6be837bfdd852159b232e2.png)\
 \
 **Configurable:**\
-Adjust the Golden Hopper cooldown with a config file.
+Adjust the Golden Hopper cooldown with a config file (located in .minecraft/config).
 The default value is 2 ticks (1 transfer every 2 ticks), the default value of the vanilla hopper is 8 ticks for comparison.

 - **`goldenHopperCooldownTick`**: Number of ticks between every item transfer (2 by default).